codio/knowledge/source/instructors/resources/global-library.rst

 .. meta::
-   :description: Codio Global Assessments Library
+   :description: The Codio Global Assessments Library contains auto-graded assessment questions that cover a wide variety of topics, difficulties, and assessment types.

 .. _global-library: